Part 1: Canada’s Traceability Pioneers

 The development of ID numbers

 This concept of a registry – to give out and record numbers – would be key to the success of the program, and several different options were discussed including expanding Ontario’s registry at the time, the existing brand inspection registry or having producers register their animals in the appropriate breed registries.
-But there were potential issues with overlap between registries and it was unclear how a coordinated approach could be facilitated.
+However, there were potential issues with overlap between registries and it was unclear how a coordinated approach could be facilitated.
 So, a working group was struck up to explore appropriate protocol and standards, to ensure an affordable, reliable, low-complexity system.

 Canadian Cattle Identification Agency was formed